City-Syntax/buildings.sg/README.md

 A ZIP archive `AllArhcetypes_SGP_2025_V5.zip` collects all templates.
 These files include typical schedules, constructions and system assumptions reflecting Singapore's 2025 building stock.
 You can modify them or plug them directly into EnergyPlus for your own analyses.

-The `sg_buildings_v3.zip` archive contains the GeoJSON building geometry used by the viewer.
+The `sg_buildings_v3.zip` archive contains the GeoJSON building geometries (building footprints + heights and other parameters) for Singapore.

-## License

-No explicit license file is provided.
-Assume all rights reserved unless specified otherwise.